 Macdonald & Company is a recruitment agency approved by RICS that specialises in vacancies for property and construction professionals.

 Speculative applications may be successful, especially to smaller companies.
 Directories of relevant employers are available from RICS Find a Surveyor.

 Many land/geomatics surveyors decide to work towards professional qualification and chartered status once they've started their career.

 To become chartered with RICS, you'll need to complete the Assessment of Professional Competence (APC).
 This is built around specific assignments linked to your chosen branch of surveying.
 You'll also need at least two years' experience of working in the role to be able to pass the APC.

 You can also gain professional qualification with the CIOB.

 Employers will provide general training on the job and may offer specific training on the use of specialist equipment.
 Some surveyors choose to complete a relevant postgraduate qualification, which can help with career progression.

-Rapid changes in technology mean that as a land/geomatics surveyor you will need to update your skills and knowledge on a regular basis.
+Rapid changes in technology mean that as a land/geomatics surveyor, you'll need to update your skills and knowledge on a regular basis.
 This is why continuing professional development (CPD) is vital in the role.

 A range of workshops, conferences and courses are available through RICS, CIOB and the ICES.

-Whichever sector you specialise in, you will need to continue to study for professional qualifications.
-Gaining chartered status with the Royal Institution of Chartered Surveyors (RICS) or the Chartered Institute of Building (CIOB) can help with career progression and may bring higher salaries.
+Whichever sector you specialise in, you'll need to continue to study for professional qualifications.
+Gaining chartered status with RICS or CIOB can help with career progression and improve your pay prospects.